 What Are the Solutions?

 Among the most common complaints made by those who participated in the survey was the lack of training and guidelines for related to patient sexual harassment.
 While patient safety is always a priority, the welfare of healthcare professionals is often overlooked.
-Many others were frustrated by the lack of support from management to address and prevent these situation from happening.
+Many others were frustrated by the lack of support from management to address and prevent these situations from happening.
 More emphasis needs to be made on educating patients about the proper doctor/patient etiquette.

 Have You Been Sexually Harassment on the Job?
 The Los Angeles Employment Attorneys at JML Law Can Help